TheoBortoletto/Python-Exercices/README.md

 # Python-Exercices

-Python exercices seen in ESPM
+Python exercices seen in ESPM and Python Brasil